uhafner/warnings-ng-plugin-devenv/README.md

 ## Supported operating systems

-The development environment has been tested on macOS Mojave Ubuntu Linux 18.04 (in a virtual machine running on macOS), and Windows.
+The development environment has been tested on macOS, Ubuntu Linux (in a virtual machine running on macOS), and Windows.
 Pull requests are always welcome.

 ## TLDR